-On September 5, 1982, 12-year-old Johnny Gosch was kidnapped from Des Moines, IA while delivering the local Sunday newspaper.
-Normally, Johnny’s father, John Sr., would accompany him on his route.
-However, on this day only Johnny’s dachshund, Gretchen was with him.
+DES MOINES, Iowa — On Sept.
+5, 1982, Johnny Gosch, 12, was kidnapped while delivering the local Sunday newspaper.
+Johnny’s father, John Gosch, Sr., would generally accompany him on his route.
+However, on this day, only Johnny’s dachshund, Gretchen, was with him.
 The night before, Johnny asked his parents if he could go on the route alone.
-They told him no. Johnny left his home without his parents aware he was leaving.
+They told him no. However, the following day, Johnny left home alone without his father.

-At 7:00 a.m., John and Noreen Gosch began receiving telephone calls from people who had not yet received their morning paper.
-John then went looking for his son.
-He found Johnny’s wagon that was full of papers two blocks from their home, but no sign of Johnny.
+At 7:00 a.m., John and Noreen Gosch began receiving telephone calls from people who had yet to receive their morning papers.
+Gosch then went looking for his son.
+He found Johnny’s wagon full of newspapers two blocks from their home, but no sign of Johnny.

 The worried parents immediately called the police.
 They were forced to wait 72 hours before they could file a missing person’s report.
-Noreen maintains to this day that the police were slow in investigating her son’s case.
+Noreen Gosch maintains to this day that the police were slow in investigating her son’s disappearance.

 Witnesses reportedly saw Johnny talking to a man at 42nd Street and Marcourt Lane.
 The man was driving a blue two-tone Ford Fairmont with Nebraska license plates, and Johnny appeared to be giving the man directions.

 Some sources state that after Johnny walked away, two men forced him into the Ford Fairmont, where he was held down in the backseat as the car sped away.